segunak/charlotte-third-places/docs/design.md

   - Users are directed to the "Contribute" section for submitting corrections or additional suggestions.
 - **Contact**: Information on how to get in touch with the creator, with a strong preference for using the "Contribute" section rather than direct email.
 The author’s LinkedIn and personal website are listed as alternative contact methods.

+Here's the same information in a more draft format.

+This page should be a series of paragraphs with section headings, and should end with a link the the author's personal website and LinkedIn.
+The entire page should be written in the voice of the author, so the author directly speaking to users.
+Here are the sections.

+- About the Author
+- How Charlotte Third Places Came To Be
+- Frequently Asked Questions
+  - What is a Third Place?
+  - Charlotte is known for having a lot of breweries, and they could be said to qualify as a third place.
+Why isn't literally every brewery in Charlotte listed in the app?
+    - The author elected to only add breweries that you could also hang out at during the day, grab a coffee in the morning, work/study on your laptop, etc., before the drinking starts.
+Yes, technically speaking you could consider every brewery a third place, but the goal with this app is to filter to those that really lean into that identity.
+Simply put, places that cater to more than just the beer crowd.
+  - What about restaurants?
+Aren't restaurants third places?
+Why isn't literally every single restaurant in Charlotte listed in the app?
+    - I don't know that restaurants qualify as Third Places.
+Part of the definition of such is "little to no financial barrier to entry", which disqualifies most restaurants.
+This is a nuanced topic where no side is right.
+The app author has simply decided to exclude restaurants, except for those styling themselves as hybrid cafe types, like Amelie's.
+  - Where does the data for the app come from?
+  - Why is there a `Has Cinnamon Rolls` column?
+  - Starbucks locations are quintessential examples of a third place.
+Why not list every single one in the greater Charlotte area?
+    - This is a valid point.
+To counter, some Starbucks, like those inside of grocery stores and malls, aren't exactly set up as third places.
+They're quick stops on your way to doing something else, you're not expected to stay awhile.
+Other Starbucks are just small, and have removed quite a bit of the interiro seating, ostensibly to discourage hanging about.
+And so, this project makes the choice to include a Starbucks only when it qualifies as a proper third place, in that there's sufficinet interor seating.
+There's likely many such Starbucks in the greater Charlotte area that have been left of the list.
+Feel free to use the Feedback tab to submit new ones, this is a community driven list!
+  - I see some information about a place that's wrong.
+How can I get it updated?
+    - Link them to the `feedback` tab.
+  - I submitted a place and haven't seen it added to the app yet.
+What should I do?
+    - The user should do nothing.
+There's only 1 person maintaining the app, that person is busy.
+Also, there's a certain amount of filtering going on to only add places that truly qualify as a third place.
+- Contact
+  - Information about how to get in contact with the author.
+A link to the feedback tab is best (don't list your email.).
+Here you can list your website and LinkedIn though, approved channels for contacting the author.

 ## Technical Details

 Here's how the site works.